3 Helpful / 0 Not

 So, a good mix of hole types, shots and distances, with a couple of chances at aces for everyone, and a couple that challenge even the Open players to deuce.

 The park is usually uncrowded, has a nice kiddie playground, a picnic shelter, sand volleyball, restrooms, drinking fountain and pop machine, plus excellent hiking opportunities in through the woods, and near the river.
-Each tee has a bench, and trash cans are available.
+Almost every tee has a bench, and trash cans are available.
 There is really little trash around, and the dedicated 'locals' do a great job of keeping the fairways clear, and the underbrush in check.

-Cons: "The Drop" steep downhill #16 NEEDS some stairs put in for safety.
+Cons: "The Drop" steep downhill NEEDS some stairs put in for safety.
 I've been told they're trying to get the local Boy Scouts to take that on as a project.
-I don't go up to play the hill shots when it's really slick, but this upgrade would likely get me up there then, as well.
+I sometimes don't go up to play the hill shots when it's really slick, but this upgrade would likely get me up there then, as well.
 This rating will go up at least a half point with a safer way to get up & down the hill.

 Some of the baskets are a little unforgiving/worn down: I've heard the phrase "You got 'burged" when my disc fell out.

 Hole 8 is a disc devourer, depending on the level of the water to your right and the muddy ravine just before the basket.